Over the last few decades there has been a huge swing towards less punitive methods of dog training.

 In fact, it works so well that the USA guide dogs organisation reported an increase in pass rate from 50% (the old rate) to 80% in their dogs after switching to modern methods in 2005.
 In addition to a significant decrease in handler training time.

 What about explosives detection dogs?
 One false move could be fatal for handler and dog.
 How are these dogs trained?

 Once again, these dogs are trained to carry out their important jobs using positive reinforcement.
-You can read more about them here: education of a bomb dog
+You can read more about them via that link.

 Search and rescue dog training methods

 You will have seen search and rescue dogs on TV attending earthquake zones and the aftermath of terrible natural disasters.